dward2/BME547/Resources/WebServices/sendgrid.md

 First, you will need to install the `sendgrid` package in the usual way for your system.

-The start-up page from the SendGrid website gives some example Python code that can also be found at <https://github.com/sendgrid/sendgrid-python#quick-start>.
-It is duplicated here:
+Below is some sample Python code for using `sendgrid` version 5.6.
 ```
 import sendgrid
 import os